 The alien doesn’t particularly care for the Altarian race, so he’s determined to reach the senator.
 “Willis” lays waste to the bodyguards and Beck gets badly wounded in the stomach.
 When Lloyd sees the senator escorted away, the future president gives a malicious lick of the lips, signifying the presence of the renegade creature.

 A press conference is held and the film employs some slight but very knowing satire as the senator says nothing regarding the recent attempt on his life, except to utter the simple, voter-friendly sentence, “I want to be president.”
 The crowd loves it.
-Kyle MacLachlan rushes past the armed guards, in slow motion no less, busting out a flame thrower that had been confiscated earlier.
-He gets shot multiple times, but he too, can withstand bullets.
+Kyle MacLachlan rushes past the armed guards, in 48fps slow motion no less, busting out a flame thrower that had been confiscated earlier.
+He gets shot multiple times, but he too can withstand bullets.
 He lights that career politician up and the alien slithers out.
 The ray gun emits a golden beam and the yuppie scum alien is incinerated.
-This is a great scene, although I could’ve used some reaction shots.
+This moment was re-shot and originally featured a larger, more impressive monster, but Sholder felt it detracted from the impact of Gallagher's revenge.
+It's also more satisfying that the bug is just a little, slimy bastard.
+Great moment aside, I could’ve used some reaction shots.
 Like, what the fuck just happened?!
-Perhaps Sholder worried an exaggerated reaction would lessen the impact of the scene, but I’d have liked to see a bit of confirmation that everyone else had just witnessed a fucking giant bug crawl out of a burning corpse’s mouth.
+Perhaps Sholder worried an exaggerated reaction would lessen the impact of the scene, but I’d have liked to see a bit of confirmation that everyone else had just witnessed a fucking oversized bug crawl out of a burning corpse’s mouth.
 A reporter does point the beast out, so there’s that.

 The film is like a bullet train, rarely letting up and even in its quieter moments, remains compelling.
 The action is first-rate and the makeup effects by the great Kevin Yagher, along with his team which included Howard Berger and Robert Kurtzman, though brief, are reliably grotesque and freaky.
 The film is tightly-paced by editor Michael N. Knue, who would become a major contributor for a handful of the Netflix Marvel series and cut his teeth on horror films like House, Man’s Best Friend, Night of the Creeps, and Nightmare on Elm St. 4: The Dream Master.
 Really though, the film belongs to the director, the actors, and especially, the writer.